-Fireplace glass is available in a large variety of colors, and can be used in both fire pits and fireplaces, both indoors and in outdoor fire pits with any either propane or natural gas.
+Fire Glass is available in a large variety of colors, and can be used both indoors and outdoors, in gas fire pits or gas fireplaces, and with either propane or natural gas.

-Some manufacturers do use offer a product produced from recycled glass
+Some manufacturers do offer a product produced from recycled glass.

 The vast majority of fireplace glass purchased falls into the 1/4″ or 1/2″ category.
 But what does that actually mean and how should you choose?